P4: Safer Road Users

 - Mobilising Private sector to be more proactive: in supporting road safety and to participate in coordinated road safety activities.
 Company road safety policies that influence workers, suppliers (via supply-chain responsibilities), own drivers and vehicles;

 - Mobilising Public sector organisations to be more active: in supporting road safety and participation in coordinated road safety activities.
-Company road safety policies to influence workers, suppliers (via supply-chain responsibilities), own drivers and vehicles.
+Public sector employer road safety policies to influence workers, suppliers (via supply-chain responsibilities), own drivers and vehicles.